img 6430

 Pioneer PL-L1000

 So, how does she sound?
-Superb, as they all do when carefully set up with the right cartridge.
+Superb, as all Pioneer PL-L1000s do when carefully set up with the right cartridge.
 This is a lower-mass arm due to its short length, so stiff, low-compliance carts like the Denon DL-103 don’t work here.
-But, use a nice medium to higher compliance coil or top-grade magnet onboard and you will be blown away by the beautiful, effortless, low distortion playback possible with a PL-L1000.
+But, use a nice medium to higher compliance coil or top-grade magnet and you will be blown away by the beautiful, quiet, low distortion playback possible with a PL-L1000.

 Pioneer PL-L1000

 Compared to a few contemporaries like the Kenwood KD-500/550 or Technics SL-1200, I’d take the Pioneer PL-L1000.
-Decks like the Kenwood KD600/650 and Denon DP-1200 will also get a serious run from one of these lovely decks.
+Decks like the Kenwood KD600/650 and Denon DP-1200 will also get a serious run from one of these lovely decks, though they have other virtues.
+They don’t have the lovely automation of the PL-L1000, though.
 The PL-L1000 is very similar to the Pioneer PL-50L, like a linear tracking version.
+I like both of these equally.

 Pioneer PL-L1000